How Does Taxation Work in Singapore?

 Singapore adopts a modified territorial tax system.
 This means that tax is imposed on all income accrued in or derived from Singapore, and on all foreign-sourced income remitted to the country.
 Though notably, there are exemptions for qualifying foreign-sourced income including dividends, branch profits, and service income.

 Other notable tax considerations are – no capital gains and dividends tax, lower withholding taxes, advance tax rulings, and no significant restrictions on foreign exchange transactions and capital movements in Singapore.
-Singapore also has a 7% Goods and Services Tax (GST), levied at two levels – upon the import of goods, and supply of goods and services in Singapore.
+Singapore also has an 8% Goods and Services Tax (GST), levied at two levels – upon the import of goods, and supply of goods and services in Singapore.

 The headline corporate income tax rate in Singapore is currently 17%, but the effective tax rate is lower because of various exemptions.
 As a general rule, a Singapore company is taxed on the income earned in the preceding financial year and is considered a tax resident if its control and management are exercised in the city-state.

 Benefits of Engaging InCorp for Your Singapore Taxation Needs

 Aided by a team of highly-qualified professionals, we help entrepreneurs gain a better understanding of their Singapore company set-up, and how to navigate the city-state’s complex tax regime.

 Pay the ‘Effective Tax’, Benefiting From Various Schemes

 Even though the headline corporate tax rate is the third lowest in the world (17%), the effective rate, taking into account the various schemes, is even lower.
 Additionally, Singapore’s personal tax structure is progressive, with rates ranging from 0 to 22%.